tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 Below is from https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain

 **JavaScript objects are dynamic "bags" of properties (referred to as *own* properties).
-JavaScript objects have a link to a prototype object.
-When trying to access a property of an object, the property will not only be sought on the object but on the prototype of the object, the prototype of the prototype, and so on until either a property with a matching name is found or the end of the prototype chain is reached.**
+JavaScript objects have a link to a *prototype object*.
+When trying to access a property of an object, the property will not only be sought on the object but on the *prototype* of the object, the prototype of the prototype, and so on until either a property with a matching name is found or the end of the prototype chain is reached.**

-How do we do override or extend object behavior in JavaScript?
-Read below!
+To learn how to override or extend object behavior in JavaScript - read below!

 ## Contents